As amended, through Bouchercon LIV , San Diego, September 2023; current through

-which holds an annual convention (hereinafter referred to as “Annual Convention”) in honor of Anthony Boucher, the distinguished
+holds an annual convention (hereinafter referred to as “Annual Convention”) in honor of Anthony Boucher, the distinguished

 mystery fiction critic, editor and author whose real name was William Anthony Parker White.
-It is the
+It is the World’s premier convention

 II.
 Membership.
 Full-time registered attendees and Guests of Honor of each Annual Convention (hereinafter referred to as

-“Members”) shall constitute the membership of Bouchercon from the beginning of each year’s Convention until the
+“Members”) shall constitute the membership of Bouchercon from the beginning of each year’s convention until the commencement

 III.
 Board of Directors.

-1. Unless authorized by the Members, Board members are not entitled to receive remuneration for the duties they
+1. Unless authorized by the Members, Board members are not entitled to receive renumeration for the duties they perform on

 B. The officers shall be Chair, Vice-Chair, Secretary and Treasurer.
-The Board shall appoint its officers to one-year
+The Board shall appoint its officers to two-year terms

 C. The Board shall: